 And at that it doesn’t explain how the Slyths could have got from the Hog’s Head and into the forest without setting off the caterwauling curfew alarm that was superimposed on the village at sunset.
 You cannot Apparate without a clear destination, and the Forest had remained off-limits even during Snape’s term as Headmaster.

 Of course Tom also claims that Snape agreed that there were other, more worthy, fish in the sea when he turned up late to the muster in the graveyard at Little Hangleton and was questioned about his prior devotion to Lily Potter.

 And I don’t believe a word of it.
 I’m just so convinced that the first thing that Snape would have found himself needing to justify after his tardy appearance when summoned, was his love life — not!

 I say that that whole claim was a classic “Yo mama!” exchange with Harry Potter, and probably something our Tom just fired off extemporaneously.

 (I don’t believe that Lily wore army boots, either.)

-The fact is that anything we hear from Tom Riddle, under any circumstances, should probably be taken with a very large grain of salt.
+The fact is that anything we hear from Tom Riddle, under any circumstances, should probably be taken with a heaping teaspoon of salt.